sbrandstaeter/queens/README.md

 First type
 `sudo firewall-cmd --list-all`
 to see what firewall rules are already in place.

-If there is no rule in place which allows you to connect to port 27017, you can add such a rule by running the following command on the machine MongoDD is running on.
+If there is no rule in place which allows you to connect to port 27017, you can add such a rule by running the following command on the machine MongoDB is running on.
 `sudo firewall-cmd --zone=work --add-rich-rule 'rule family=ipv4 source address=<adress-you-want-to-connnect-to> port port=27017 protocol=tcp accept' --permanent`
 Note that if you want to connect to the database from a cluster, you will also need to add this rule for the ip address of the clusters master node.

+**Bruteforce**: In case your computing cluster is Bruteforce and MongoDB is running on your local machine, the **only** rule that should be in place is:
+``sudo firewall-cmd --zone=work --add-rich-rule 'rule family=ipv4 source address=129.187.58.13 port port=27017 protocol=tcp accept' --permanent``

 Also, to apply the changes run
 `sudo firewall-cmd --reload`

-### some IP-adresses
+### Some IP-adresses
-Cauchy:129.187.58.39
-Schmarrn:129.187.58.24
-Jonas Laptop:129.187.58.120
+- Cauchy: 129.187.58.39
+- Bohr: 129.187.58.88
+- Schmarrn: 129.187.58.24
+- Bruteforce (master node global IP): 129.187.58.13
+- Bruteforce (master node local IP): 10.10.0.1
+- Jonas B. Laptop: 129.187.58.120

-#### QUEENS and cluster jobs on Kaiser
+#### QUEENS and cluster jobs
 QUEENS offers the possibility to perform the actual model evaluations on a HPC-cluster such as Kaiser.
 Setting things up is unfortunately not really as straightforward as it could be yet.
 However, the following steps can be used as guidance to set up QUEENS such that QUEENS is running on one machine, the MongoDB is running on a second machine and the model evaluations are performed on a third machine, in this case Kaiser.
 To avoid confusion, these three machine will be referred to as